Realty Q&A: “Condo vs. house.”

 If you ever look at condo listings online, most of the time there’s a “kid’s room,” complete with a crib, toys, and brightly colored walls.

 It’s not a coincidence.
-Many condo owners simply outgrow their properties, and make their move toward a house.
+Many condo owners simply outgrow their properties, and make their move toward a house after a few years.

 Sure, you can rent it out, but playing landlord doesn’t come without it’s own work.
 And selling your condo to buy a house may not provide enough upside for your subsequent down payment.

 Still, if it all works out, you could have a cash-flowing condo and a shiny new home to live in, which can be a pretty sweet deal.
 Just take the time to screen those tenants!